Gaphilly/Moyennisator-3000/replit.md

 ## Overview

-The Pronote Grade Analyzer is a Python application designed to analyze French academic grades from the Pronote educational platform.
-The system connects to Pronote's API to retrieve student evaluation data, processes grades using the French grading system, and calculates Brevet (French diploma) statistics.
-The application focuses on secure credential management, comprehensive error handling, and clean data presentation for academic performance analysis.
+Moyennisator 3000 is a modern web application designed to analyze French academic grades from the Pronote educational platform.
+The system features both a command-line interface and a beautiful web interface built with Flask.
+It connects to Pronote's API to retrieve student evaluation data, processes grades using the French grading system, and calculates Brevet (French diploma) statistics.
+The application focuses on secure credential management, modern web UI with Bootstrap, comprehensive error handling, and clean data presentation for academic performance analysis.

 ## User Preferences